michaelskyba/tunnel/README.md

 ## Usage
 ### shovel
 Shovel is a provided wrapper around tunnel that simplifies the most common usage.
 The only syntax is ``shovel <deck_file>``, which launches an interactive review session.
 Shovel is not designed to follow the UNIX philosophy; it's just an example of a practical application of tunnel commands.
+If you choose to use shovel, you don't have to worry about anything else, at least until you decide that shovel is too limited to fit your needs.

 ### Documentation of individual tunnel commands